-From Florence to Paris to Tokyo, Joséphine de Staël draws on design and techniques from around the world to create a unique vision of the English countryside
+From Florence to Paris to Japan, Joséphine de Staël draws on design and techniques from around the world to create a unique vision of the English countryside

 Each jewel is individually designed and handcrafted by Joséphine de Staël, using the ancient techniques of lost wax casting and vitreous enamel.